1990 Mexican Grand Prix

 The 1990 Mexican Grand Prix was a Formula One motor race held at Autodromo Hermanos Rodriguez on 24 June 1990.
-It was sixth race of the 1990 Formula One World Championship, the 14th Mexican Grand Prix and the fifth since the Mexico City circuit returned to the Formula One calendar in 1986.
+It was the sixth race of the 1990 Formula One World Championship, the 14th Mexican Grand Prix and the fifth since the Mexico City circuit returned to the Formula One calendar in 1986.
 It was held over 69 laps of the 4.4 kilometre circuit for a race distance of 305 kilometres.

 The race was won by reigning world champion, French driver Alain Prost driving a Ferrari 641.
 Prost, the 1988 race winner, became the second multiple-winner in Mexican Grand Prix history, joining British driver Jim Clark who won the race in 1962 (non-championship), 1963 and 1967.
 It was Prost's second win of the year after the Brazilian Grand Prix.
 Prost won the race by 26 seconds over his British teammate Nigel Mansell.
 Third was Austrian driver Gerhard Berger driving a McLaren MP4/5B.
 Ayrton Senna stopped with a puncture late in the race, allowing both Prost and Berger to close to eight points behind him in the Driver's Championship.
+The one-two finish for Ferrari at this race would be the last for the team until the 1998 French Grand Prix.

+Ferrari would wait a further 34 years until their next win in Mexico was secured in 2024 by Carlos Sainz Jr.

+This was the last race of the season to be held in the continent of North America.